a1kemist/scala-js-mui/README.md

-# scala-js-mui-next
+# scala-js-mui
-ScalaJs facade for Material-UI Next
+ScalaJs facade for Material-UI